Information for tenants

 2. Repairs in your home

-If you have repairs that need to be done in your home, check your tenancy agreement for whose responsibility it is to fix them.
+If repairs are needed in your home, check your tenancy agreement for whose responsibility it is to fix them.
 You should only carry out repairs if the tenancy agreement says you can.
-If you haven't got a copy, contact your landlord.
+If you do not have a copy of the agreement, contact your landlord.

 If your landlord is responsible for the repairs you must get in touch with them first before contacting us.